romain-gilliotte/monitool-documentation/initial-project-configuration/basic-information.md

 # Basic information

-To access the basic information section of a project, click on the "Basics" button in the left menu of the project configuration screen.

 The basic information section of a project is where you define the general information of the project, such as the project name, the project country, the project start and end dates.

 This information is used to: